alfrix/docs/docs/meta/core_template.md

 // Copy the display name entry from the core info file and paste it here for the title.
 // https://github.com/libretro/libretro-super/tree/master/dist/info

-## Contribute to this documentation

-**DOCUMENTATION IS A WORK IN PROGRESS**

-**In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/).
-Changes are proposed using "Pull Requests."**

-// Add (core-doc-filename).md to the end of the URL.

-**There is a To-Do list for libretro/docs [here](https://docs.libretro.com/meta/todo/)**

-**You can submit suggestions or issues regarding documentation at the [libretro/docs issue tracker](https://github.com/libretro/docs/issues) or in our [forum thread](https://forums.libretro.com/t/wip-adding-pages-to-documentation-site/10078/).**

 ## Background

 Awaiting description.